network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-7.md

 ### :icon-tasklist: Configuration Tasks

 #### Layer 2 Configuration
-Ensure trunk links, VLAN databases, SVIs, and port-channels are configured to provide Layer 2 reachability between all access and distribution switches.
+Ensure access ports, trunk links, VLAN databases, and port-channels are configured to span Layer 2 domain across all access and distribution switches.
+- **VLAN 10** – Sales
+- **VLAN 20** – Engineering
+- **VLAN 99** – IT

 #### 1. Configure Gateway SVIs (VRRP)
 On both distribution switches (`sea-mdf-dsw1` and `sea-mdf-dsw2`), configure SVIs with the following addresses and enable VRRP: